cockroachdb/docs/cockroachcloud/configure-cloud-org-sso.md

 Autoprovisioning allows members to access your organization without an invitation.
 Users are assigned the [Developer role](/docs/cockroachcloud/console-access-management.html#developer) by default.
 If you enable autoprovisioning, Cockroach Labs recommends that you also limit the [allowed email domains](#allowed-email-domains) for the authentication method.

-To enable auto-provisioning for an SSO authentication method:
+To enable autoprovisioning for an SSO authentication method:

 1. Log in to [{{ site.data.products.db }} Console](https://cockroachlabs.cloud) as an admin user.
 1. Go to **Organization** > **Authentication**.